rvedotrc/misc-scripts/README.txt

 	name found in more than one such directory, shows the executable name and the locations in which it was found.

+find-poms
+	Scan the selected DIRs (or "." if none specified) looking for those containing "pom.xml".
+Do not follow symlinks.
+Prune the scan if a directory contains a pom.xml but its subdirectory does not.
+If -t/--top is specified, prune as soon as a pom.xml is found.

+	find-poms [-t, --top] [DIR ...]

 git-clone-new-repos
 	TODO